0xdefaceme/whitepaper/README.md

 lets them see what they are attacking.

-Over several weeks, 0xdeface used an Ethereum full node to crawl the Ethereum blockchain and Github to discover newly uploaded smart contracts.
+Over several weeks, 0xdeface used an Ethereum full node to crawl the Ethereum blockchain and GitHub to discover newly uploaded smart contracts.
 By leaving their `/build` folder in their GitHub repository, contract repositories could be found easily by querying for their address using the GitHub search API.
 While the setup of this experiment was trivial, it yielded many vulnerable